CLICK ON THE EVENT THAT YOU ARE PARTICIPATING IN

 This year will mark the second year of holding a separate event for Charlotte softball players.

 “The time had come to hold a separate event for the Greater Charlotte Softball community,” said Tripp Roakes, Founder of the Greater Charlotte Hot Stove League.
 “Softball is growing by leaps and bounds and this area is producing so many college softball players.
 I wanted these young ladies to have their own night to celebrate their success and the success of the game of softball.
 We had moved beyond capacity with the last few events held together with over 800 guests and the natural move was to have softball stand out on its own instead of sharing the stage with baseball.”

-The addition of a Hot Stove League Awards night in the Greater Piedmont region is also very exciting.
+The second year of a Hot Stove League Awards night in the Greater Piedmont region is also very exciting.

 “I grew up in Salisbury, it’s where I learned to play the game.
 The amount of talented baseball and softball players in the Greater Piedmont Area is always high.
-Every year I watch so many kids sign with colleges and then of course this year we all got to watch the Rowan Little League Softball Team with the World Series.
-I have a lot of special things planned for this new event.”
+Every year I watch so many kids sign with colleges and and achieve high honors.
+The first event in Salisbury was a sell out and we have a huge location at West End Plaza for the event!”

-The nomination period for each event is open now until mid-December.
-Finalists in all categories will be announced in January.
+The nomination period for each event are now open.
+Finalists in all categories will be announced in late December.
 Tickets are available for sale at www.hotstovedinner.com.

 Greater Charlotte Baseball and Softball Awards